UX design for beginners: basics, examples and first steps

 A UX designer conducts user interviews to understand real needs.
 He creates personas (typical user profiles) and maps customer journeys to see where users have problems.
 He uses wireframes and prototypes to test solutions before they develop.
 He carries out usability tests, analyses data and optimizes based on real user behavior.
 In short: It ensures that digital products work for people, not just technically.

-If someone doesn't NuYes, because UX Design benefits from the knowledge of many other professional groups.
-Psychologists understand user behavior, designers bring visual skills, computer scientists understand technical feasibility.
-In Switzerland, the changeover usually takes 6-12 months of intensive preparation (10-15 hours/week).
-Starting salary: 65,000-75,000 CHF, with experience up to 140,000 CHF.
-Hundreds of open UX jobs in Switzerland show the high demand.
-R answers your questions but thinks along — professionally and organizationally.
-Clarity in your approach, specific questions about your project and honest communication are good indicators.
+Yes, because UX design benefits from the knowledge of many other professional groups.
+Psychologists understand user behaviour, designers bring visual skills, and computer scientists understand technical feasibility.
+In Switzerland, the transition usually takes 6–12 months of intensive preparation (10–15 hours/week).
+Starting salary: 65,000–75,000 CHF, with experience up to 140,000 CHF.
+Hundreds of open UX positions in Switzerland demonstrate the high demand.

 Free tools are enough to get started: Figma for prototyping, Miro for user journey mapping, Hotjar for user behavior analysis.
 For testing: Maze or UsabilityHub.
 Understanding UX principles is more important than expensive tools: user-centered design, simplicity, consistency, accessibility, and continuous improvement.